 1The construction of the Namhae bridge is considered a historic moment for the residents of the island.
-A Korean historian at Kookmin University, Kim Young-Mi, who was born and raised in Namhae county, described her experience of traveling from Busan to the Namhae island as "scary" before the bridge was built (https://youtu.be/ZEUeRi_F_oI).
-It took her a whole day to travel to the nearest village across the island, where she had to sleep at a hostel to catch the next morning's ferry.
+A Korean historian at Kookmin University, Kim Young-Mi, who was born and raised in Namhae county, described that traveling from Busan, the second largest city, to the Namhae island was a "scary" adventure before the bridge was built (https://youtu.be/ZEUeRi_F_oI).
+The trip would take her a whole day to travel to the nearest village across the island, where she had to sleep at a hostel to catch the next morning's ferry.
 She described being able to travel to Busan in a few hours by bus as "a historic improvement."

-2Township is an administrative unit higher than a village.
+2A township subdivides into villages.
 A typical township has about 25 villages under its jurisdiction.